 I love working at BISC for a number of reasons, the first one being because it has great students who are always so focused on their learning - this makes the classroom such a great place to be.
 There is never a dull moment at BISC between trips, school plays, graduations and internships (to name a few), and there is always an event to plan or attend which highlights just how multi-talented our students are.

-Outside of school I enjoy swimming, and I am currently teaching my little boy, who attends BISC, how to swim.
+Outside of school I enjoy swimming.
 I take full advantage of all the amazing yoga teachers here in Chicago and attend yoga class on a regular basis.
 I still rock climb, although not as regularly as I would like, and have seen both the back and the front of Mount Rushmore on a climbing holiday.

 What Students Say